 3. Provide accurate and complete information concerning your health and medical history by answering all questions as truthfully and completely as you can, including “NPO” status.

-4. Have a responsible driver to take you home.
+4. Have a responsible driver to take you and help you at home.

 5. Inform the nurse of any medications you are currently taking and all known allergies.